marcobarrasso1/GA_Image_Reconstruction/README.md

 ## Intro

 Genetic algorithm implementation to approximate a target image by composing it with simple geometric shapes such as triangles, circles, rectangles, lines and characters.
-It iteratively change the properties of the shapes (how many, position, color, size) to minimize the difference between the reconstructed image and the original target image.
+It evoleves images by iteratively change the properties of the shapes (how many, position, color, size) to minimize the difference between the reconstructed image and the original target image.

 ## Requirements